Governor Newsom Expands State of Emergency

 For assistance with submitting your claim, contact your Child Nutrition Fiscal Service Analyst on the CDE Nutrition Services web page.

-Use of USDA Foods During a State/Federally Declared Disaster
+Use of U.S. Department of Agriculture Foods During a State/Federally Declared Disaster

-Disaster relief organizations may designate schools as community feeding sites or request that schools provide their USDA Foods to other feeding sites.
+Disaster relief organizations may designate schools as community feeding sites or request that schools provide their U.S. Department of Agriculture (USDA) Foods to other feeding sites.
 USDA Foods are to be released on request to recognized disaster relief organizations such as the American Red Cross or the OES.
 Information regarding USDA Foods usage, reporting, and claiming procedures during a disaster can be found in Management Bulletin 02-401 located on the CDE Use of USDA Foods in Disaster Feeding web page.

 The Disaster Feeding Guidance for School Food Service Using USDA Foods can be downloaded from the CDE Food Distribution Guidance, Manuals, and Resources web page.